-The Apathy theme is a crisp, universal three-column dynamic layout that is extremely lightweight and casual.
-The theme emulates a digital version of the traditional newsprint format, and validates as XHTML strict.
-Although the CSS only approaches valid, Apathy appears virtually identical on all modern browsers.
+[ Apathy Theme ] The Apathy theme displays your content via a crisp, three-column dynamic layout that is extremely lightweight and casual.
+The Apathy theme emulates a digital newspaper, with information presented in traditional newsprint format.
+Apathy validates as XHTML strict, and even better: Apathy displays with high fidelity in all modern browsers.
 If you are focusing on text-based content and strive toward coherent, concise presentation, the Apathy theme will serve you well..

 Download